awsdocs/amazon-rds-user-guide/doc_source/Welcome.md

 If you are new to AWS products and services, begin learning more with the following resources:
 + For an overview of all AWS products, see [What is cloud computing?](http://aws.amazon.com/what-is-aws/)
 + Amazon Web Services provides a number of database services\.
-For guidance on which service is best for your environment, see [Running databases on AWS](http://aws.amazon.com/running_databases/)\.
+To learn more about the variety of database options available on AWS, see [Choosing an AWS database service](http://aws.amazon.com/getting-started/decision-guides/databases-on-aws-how-to-choose) and [Running databases on AWS](http://aws.amazon.com/running_databases/)\.

 ## Overview of Amazon RDS<a name="Welcome.Concepts"></a>